dan410/SimStudy_eigenfunction_estimation/README.md

 Simulation Study of Eigenfunction Estimators
 ============================================

 This project investigates and compares eigenfunction estimators.
-The main focus is on nonparametric estimator developed in dissertation, but for comparison purposes other standard estimators are considered.
-Currently the only other estimator considered is one described in Functional Data Analysis (Ramsay and Silverman), and implemented by the function `pca.fd` in the R package `fda`.
+The main focus is on nonparametric estimator developed in my dissertation, but for comparison purposes other standard estimators are considered.
+Currently the only other estimator considered is one described in Functional Data Analysis (Ramsay and Silverman), and implemented by the function `pca.fd()` in the R package `fda`.
+Their method relies on finite basis representation of curves (see Functional Data Analysis, Ch.
+8 for details).

-Currenlty the way we measure performance is by computing the `L2` norm between the estimated eigenfunctions and true eigenfunctions.
+Currenlty the way we measure performance is by computing the `L2` norm between the estimated eigenfunctions and true eigenfunctions $int(f-g)^2$.
 Only the first two eigenfunctions are use for comparison.

 File structure of the project
 -----------------------------